Relatively dominated representations from eigenvalue gaps and limit maps: Introduction

 The key defining condition asserts that the singular value gap $\frac{\sigma_1}{\sigma_2}(\rho(\gamma))$ grows uniformly exponentially in a notion of word-length $|\gamma|_c$ that has been modified to take into account the distortion along the peripheral subgroups.

 The definition also involves additional technical conditions to control the images of the peripheral subgroups.
-In the first part of this note, we remove one of those technical conditions by showing that it follows from the other parts of the definition.
-We refer the reader to \S\ref{sec:D+-EC}, and specifically Proposition \ref{prop:D+-_EC}, for the full statement and proof; here we present it slightly summarised as follows: \begin{introprop} Let $\Gamma$ be a finitely-generated group, and fix $C_0 > 0$.
-Suppose we have a representation $\rho\colon \Gamma \to \SL(d,\real)$ such that
+In the first part of this note, we remove one of those technical conditions, by showing that its relevant consequences also follow from other parts of the definition.
+We refer the reader to \S\ref{sec:D+-EC}, and specifically Proposition \ref{prop:D+-_EC}, for the full statement; here we present it slightly summarised as follows: \begin{introprop} Let $\Gamma$ be a finitely-generated group, $\mathcal{P}$ a collection of finitely-generated subgroups such that we can build a cusped space $X(\Gamma,\mathcal{P})$ and obtain a cusped word-length $d_c$, and fix $C_0 > 0$.
+Suppose we have a representation $\rho\colon \Gamma \to \SL(d,\real)$ such that for all $\gamma \in \Gamma$,